Bernard Barillot: Biography

 After much research, BB was busy with bind writing, calligraphy and painting.
 Sign, Letter and Graphic became obsessional for him.

-“The deep mysterious drawing of graphic signs and their powerful evocation draw attract and captivate the attention by means of sensitivity.
-The plan carries the image slowly, with the fragility of time passing space” writes Bernard Barillot in his book of artist “The song of the sign”.
+"The deep mysterious drawing of graphic signs and their powerful evocation draw attract and captivate the attention by means of sensitivity.
+The plan carries the image slowly, with the fragility of time passing space" writes Bernard Barillot in his book of artist "The song of the sign".

 As soon as he had finished at the School of Fine Arts, Bernard Barillot held multiple exhibitions, first in France and then abroad.

-In 1984 Barillot took part in the exhibition “ L’abstraction au carré” (“the abstraction squared”) about the Larzac with Pierre Soulages, André Marfaing, Charles Pierre Bru, Albert Ayme, Jacques Fauché.
-He was then invited in residence with Kodama Maria Borges in Marrakech, April 1999.
-The creation of a first work followed: “L’Ecriture hors limites” (“writing off limits”).
+In 1984 Barillot took part in the exhibition "L'abstraction au carré" ('the abstraction squared') about the Larzac with Pierre Soulages, André Marfaing, Charles Pierre Bru, Albert Ayme, Jacques Fauché.
+He was then invited in residence with Kodama Maria Borges in Marrakesh, April 1999.
+The creation of a first work followed: "L'Ecriture hors limites" ('writing off limits').